-You may attend the 2025 annual meeting of stockholders (including any adjournment, postponement or continuation thereof, the "Annual Meeting") of Opus Genetics, Inc. (the "Company," "we," "us" or "our"), vote your shares and, after the meeting adjourns, submit a question by visiting $[\bullet]$ .
+You may attend the 2025 annual meeting of stockholders (including any adjournment, postponement or continuation thereof, the "Annual Meeting") of Opus Genetics, Inc. (the "Company," "we," "us" or "our"), vote your shares electronically and submit your questions during the Annual Meeting by visiting www.cesonlineservices.com/ird25\vm and entering your control number.
 Further instructions on how to vote are set forth in the accompanying Proxy Statement.